Search for missing Titanic submersible nears the critical mark for oxygen supply

 The U.S. Navy said in a statement Wednesday that it was sending a specialized salvage system that’s capable of hoisting “large, bulky and heavy undersea objects such as aircraft or small vessels.”

-Lost aboard the vessel are pilot Stockton Rush, the CEO of the company leading the expedition.
-His passengers are a British adventurer, two members of a Pakistani business family and a Titanic expert.
-OceanGate Expeditions oversaw the mission.
+Lost aboard the vessel is pilot Stockton Rush, the CEO of OceanGate.
+His passengers are: British adventurer Hamish Harding; Pakistani businessman Shahzada Dawood and his son Suleman; and French explorer and Titanic expert Paul-Henry Nargeolet.

 At least 46 people successfully traveled on OceanGate’s submersible to the Titanic wreck site in 2021 and 2022, according to letters the company filed with a U.S. District Court in Norfolk, Virginia, that oversees matters involving the Titanic shipwreck.